lauradiezdeveloper/panda-todolist/README.md

 ---

 Thank you for checking out Panda ToDo List!
-We hope this app helps you stay organized and productive.
+I hope this app helps you stay organized and productive.
 If you have any questions or feedback, please don't hesitate to reach out.

 Happy task management! 🐼📝